rubocop/rubocop/manual/formatters.md

 The default `progress` formatter outputs a character for each inspected file, and at the end it displays all detected offenses in the `clang` format.
-A `.` represents a clean file, and each of the capital letters means the severest offense (convention, warning, error or fatal) found in a file.
+A `.` represents a clean file, and each of the capital letters means the severest offense (convention, warning, error, or fatal) found in a file.

 ```sh
 $ rubocop